proadhikary/proadhikary/README.md

 <a href="https://proadhikary.github.io/"><kbd> <br> Visit Portfolio <br> </kbd></a>
 </div><br>

-<p align="center">A highly motivated individual who recently graduated from NIT Silchar with a specialization in Computer Science & Engineering.
-With a keen interest in Natural Language Processing (NLP), I have conducted extensive research in the field, exploring innovative solutions to enhance language understanding and communication.
-My contribution to NLP has equipped me with strong analytical skills and the ability to develop effective algorithms and models.
-Passionate about leveraging technology to transform the way we interact with language, now I am seeking opportunities to contribute to the advancement of NLP in real-world applications.</p>
+<p align="center">Enthusiastically pursuing a PhD in Computer Technology at IIT Delhi, I've conducted groundbreaking research in Mental Health.
+A recent graduate from NIT Silchar in Computer Science & Engineering, my specialization lies in Natural Language Processing (NLP).
+My research in NLP has honed my analytical skills, enabling me to develop innovative algorithms and models for enhanced language understanding.
+Eager to contribute to real-world applications, I am passionate about leveraging technology to revolutionize language interaction.</p>